This presentation was delivered by Paul Brebner, Technology Evangelist, Instaclustr at various meetup groups.

 In this presentation, Paul reveals how he architected a massive-scale deployment of a streaming data pipeline with Kafka and Cassandra to cater to an example anomaly detection application running on a Kubernetes cluster and generating and processing a massive amount of events.

 Anomaly detection is a method used to detect unusual events in an event stream.
-It is widely used in a range of applications such as financial fraud detection, security, threat detection, website user analytics, sensors, IoT, system health monitoring, etc. When such applications operate at massive scale generating millions or billions of events, they impose significant computational, performance, and scalability challenges to anomaly detection algorithms and data layer technologies.
+It is widely used in a range of applications such as financial fraud detection, security, threat detection, website user analytics, sensors, IoT, system health monitoring, etc. When such applications operate at a massive scale generating millions or billions of events, they impose significant computational, performance, and scalability challenges to anomaly detection algorithms and data layer technologies.